pradeepgangwar/Vue-Graphql/README.md

 # Vue-Hasura-Boilerplate

 This repository contains the boilerplates for setting up Vue application using Hasura.
-It uses Hasura Graphql Engine for its backend support.
-It contains three boilerplates whoch can be used depending on need of application.
+It uses [Hasura Graphql Engine](https://github.com/hasura/graphql-engine) for its backend support.
+It contains three boilerplates which can be used depending on need of application.

 * Hello-World: